 Sickle beta-plus thalassemia is a form of sickle cell disease.
 It describes the condition resulting from a hybrid of two genetic defects in the gene for making hemoglobin - an essential component of red blood cells.
 It occurs in the presence of one allele for sickling (deformed) hemoglobin, and one allele for moderate beta thalassemia.
 Sickle beta-plus thalassemia closely resembles a mild case of a sickle cell anemia.
 It is a lifelong condition, but not necessarily debilitating.

-- Q What are the long-term risks from sickle beta-plus thalassemia?
+- Q What are the symptoms of thalassemia?

-- Q How does sickle beta-zero thalassemia affect the body?
+- Q How is sickle beta-plus thalassemia diagnosed?